This Ferrari Could Fetch $60 Million at Auction

-On August 25 a rare 1963 Ferrari 250 GTO—estimated to be worth between $45 million and $60 million—will headline RM Sotheby’s annual Monterrey sale, coinciding with California’s vaunted Pebble Beach Concours d’Elegance.
-If the auto fetches its estimated price, it will break the previous record for the public sale of a car, a distinction currently held by another 1962 GTO that Bonhams sold in 2014 for $38 million.
+On August 25, a rare 1963 Ferrari 250 GTO—estimated to be worth between $45 million and $60 million—will headline RM Sotheby’s annual Monterrey sale, coinciding with California’s vaunted Pebble Beach Concours d’Elegance.
+If the auto fetches its estimated price, it will break the previous record for the public sale of a car, a distinction currently held by another GTO, a 1962 model that Bonhams sold in 2014 for $38 million.

-“Aside from that, its history is impeccable,” says Squindo.
+“Aside from that, its history is impeccable,” Squindo added.
 “In brief, it was the Italian hillclimb champion.
 It never suffered any egregious accidents of any kind and, most importantly I’d say, it was not only the class winner of the 1964 Targa Florio, it is the reason why Ferrari won the championship that year.”

 If that wasn’t enough, the auction’s 150 lots also include a host of other impressive autos, from classics like a Zagato-bodied Maserati A6G/2000 from 1956 to sleek hybrid hypercars like the 2014 Liquid Silver McLaren P1.
 We’ll see what other records are in store.